rdk/p2rank/misc/tutorials/training-tutorial.md

     - use `-balance_class_weights 1` in combination with `-target_class_weight_ratio`
     - works only with weight sensitive classifiers (`RandomForest`, `FastRandomForest`, `FasterForest`, `FasterForest2`)

-Note: ratio of positioves and negatives in a training dataset (as well as `-target_class_weight_ratio` if used) can strongly influence produced results.
+Note: ratio of positives and negatives in the training dataset (as well as `-target_class_weight_ratio` if used) can strongly influence produced results.
-Change in ratios will most probably need to be compensated by optimizing `-pred_point_threshold` parameter (possibly also `-point_score_pow`).
+Change in ratios will most likely need to be compensated by optimizing `-pred_point_threshold` parameter (possibly also `-point_score_pow`).
 See [hyperparameter optimization tutorial](hyperparameter-optimization-tutorial.md) and [particular example](new-feature-evaluation-tutorial.md#next-we-take-a-look-how-2-parameters-influence-dca-metrics) of optimization run.

 ## Crossvalidation